MaibornWolff/hybrid-cloud-kafka-operator/README.md

       default_capacity: 1  # Default capacity to use for the Eventhub namespaces.
 Range 1-20, optional
       name_pattern: "{namespace}-{name}"  # Name pattern to use for the Eventhub namespaces, optional
       fake_delete: false  # If set to true the operator will not actually delete the eventhub namespace when the object in kubernetes is deleted, optional
+      network:
+        public_network_access: true # Allow access to the eventhub namespace from the public internet, optional
+        allow_trusted_services: true # Allow access to the eventhub namespace from trusted azure services (relevant if public access is disabled), optional
+        create_private_endpoint: false # If set to true the operator will create private endpoints for each subnet listed unter allowed_subnets, optional
+        allowed_ips: # List of IP nets to allow access to the Eventhub namespace, optional
+          - cidr: 127.0.0.1/128 # IP net CIDR
+        allowed_subnets: # List of VNet subnets to allow access to the Eventhub namespace, optional
+          - vnet: # Name of the virtual network, required
+            subnet: # Name of the subnet, required
+            resource_group: # Name of the resource group to provision the private endpoint in, if not set group of eventhub will be used, optional
     topic:
       fake_delete: false  # If set to true the operator will not actually delete the eventhub when the object in kubernetes is deleted, optional
       name_pattern: "{namespace}-{name}"  # Name pattern to use for the Eventhub, optional